Sri Lanka trying to reduce overall debt by $17 bln, president says

-COLOMBO, April 26 (Reuters) - Sri Lanka is trying to reduce its overall debt by $17 billion through restructuring, the country's president told the parliament on Wednesday as he sought support of opposition parties for a $3 billion International Monetary Fund programme.
+COLOMBO, April 26 (Reuters) - Sri Lanka is trying to reduce its overall debt by $17 billion through restructuring, its president told the parliament on Wednesday as he sought support of opposition parties for a nearly $3 billion International Monetary Fund (IMF) programme.

 (Reporting by Asiri Fernando; Writing by Shivam Patel; Editing by Himani Sarkar)